-Our total net periodic pension and postretirement benefit cost for each of the years ended December 31, 2020, 2019 and 2018 was not material.
-Prior to the separation from PEI Group, our net periodic benefit costs included only our other postretirement benefit plan.
+Our total net periodic pension and postretirement benefit cost for each of the years ended December 31, 2021, 2020 and 2019 was not material.
+Prior to the separation from PEI Group in February 2020, our net periodic benefit costs included only our other postretirement benefit plan.
 After the separation, total net periodic benefit costs include all costs associated with our defined benefit and other postretirement plans.